Pallas University of Applied Sciences: Department of Photography

-In 1997 the Tartu Art School established a programme in Photography.
+In 1997 the Tartu Art School established a programme in Photography, which continued at the higher education level from 2000 at Tartu Art College.
 The architect of the initial curriculum and the director of the program was Vallo Kalamees.

-Since 2000, the Department of Photography is chaired by Professor Peeter Linnap PhD (born 1960).
+In 2000-2025, the Department of Photography was chaired by Peeter Linnap (born 1960).

+Department of Conservation and Restoration

+The Department admitted its first students in the 2024/2025 academic year.
+Its Conservation and Restoration curriculum brings together the previously separate competencies in the conservation and restoration of paintings, furniture, and paper, which were formerly taught in different departments.
+The head of the department is Kurmo Konsa.

 Department of Painting

-In 1997 The Tartu Art School established a programme called Painting and Wall Paintings’ Restoration; its traditions were founded by Heli Tuksam.
-In 2015 the Department of Painting was closed at the University of Tartu and as of 2016 the Department of Paintings at Tartu Art College was renamed to Department of Painting.

-In 2000-2018, the Department of Painting was chaired by Professor Heli Tuksam (born 1956).
-Since 2018, the department is led by Kaspar Tamsalu (born 1988).
+In 1997, Tartu Art School established a programme in Painting and Wall Paintings’ Restoration, which continued at the higher education level from 2000.
+The department was known as the Department of Paintings until 2019, when it was renamed the Department of Painting.
+From the 2024/2025 academic year, the curriculum of the department is called Painting (previously: Painting and Restoration).
+From 2000 to 2018, the Department of Painting was headed by Heli Tuksam (born 1956), from 2018 to 2021 by Kaspar Tamsalu (born 1988), and since 2021 by Margus Meinart.

-Department of Media and Advertisements Design
+Department of Media Design

-In 1997 The Tartu Art School established the Department of Computer Graphics, headed by Are Tralla.
+In 1997 the Tartu Art School established the Department of Computer Graphics, headed by Are Tralla, with studies continuing at the higher education level from 2000.

 The curriculum of the department is divided into four major fields: print media, media design, interactive design and 3D design in a digital environment.

-Since 2008, the Department of the media and Advertisement Design is led by Jaanus Eensalu (born 1964).
+From 2001 to 2007, the department was led by Raivo Kelomees.
+Since 2008, the department is led by Jaanus Eensalu (born 1964).

 Department of Furniture

-The main goal of the Furniture and Restoration curriculum is to educate professional furniture designers and conservators.
-The curriculum has two main directions: furniture design and furniture restoration.
-Since 2006, the Department of Furniture is chaired by Jaak Roosi (born 1956).
+The history of the department goes back to 1955.
+At the higher education level, the curriculum of the Department of Furniture was called Furniture Design and Restoration.
+Since the 2024/2025 academic year, the curriculum has been called Interior Product Design.
+The department was headed by Jaak Roosi from 2000 to 2020, by Aivar Habakukk from 2020 to 2025, and by Kristina Allik since May 2025.

 Department of Leather Design

-In 2000-2013 the Department of Leather design was chaired by Professor Rutt Maantoa.
-In 2013-2019 the department was chaired by Maila Käos.
-Since September 2019, the department is chaired by Professor Rene Haljasmäe MA (born 1973).
+The Leather Art programme was established in 1965 in the Tartu Art School.
+At the higher education level, the Department of Leather Design offered the curriculum Leather Design and Restoration.
+Since the 2024/2025 academic year, the curriculum has been called Leather Product Design and Technology.
+The department was headed by Professor Rutt Maantoa from 2000 to 2013, by Maila Käos from 2013 to 2019, by Professor Rene Haljasmäe from 2019 to 2024, and by Anni Vallsalu since 2025.

 Department of Sculpture

 Instruction in the Department of Sculpture is based on classical art education.

-From 2011 to 2014, the Department of Sculpture was chaired by Jaan Luik (born 1953).
-Since 2014 the department is chaired by Anne Rudanovski (born 1964).
+The first head of the department was Mati Karmin.
+From 2011 to 2014 the department was chaired by Jaan Luik (born 1953).
+Since 2014 the department is led by Anne Rudanovski (born 1964).